magicmitra/MaryJaneLounge/README.md

 - [x] Place holder for tax
 - [x] Isolate function that flattens Cart Items
 - [x] Hacktomize for mobile.
-- [ ] Optimize footer to be visible at all times.
+- [x] Optimize footer to be visible at all times.
+- [ ] Better modals or Use routes for different pages

 TODO down the line
 - [ ] Figure out how user session works in QR code ordering.
 - [ ] Separate products by strains